Tech-at-DU/React-Redux-Timers-Tutorial/P01-Getting-Started/content.md

 - **`src`**: You'll do your work in the `src` folder. *This folder contains all of the React Components.*
-    - **All of the components you create must be stored in the 'src' folder.**
+    - **All of the code you create must be stored in the 'src' folder.**
 - **`index.js`:** defines `ReactDOM.render()`.
 This loads and
 displays the `App` component. *This is the entry point for a react app.
 You won't need to edit this file.*